demo-hub/Arweave-trello/README.md

 # Arweave Trello

-Trello clone made in Agular 8 using arweave-js to manipulate the data.
+Trello clone made in Angular 8 using arweave-js to manipulate the data.
 Based on https://github.com/Dunebook/Trelloclone.
 Not my idea, saw it on the arweave discord.

 ## Visuals